navrit/dexter/README.md

 difference between the value that comes out of this model function and the data, at each data point.

 It however does not provide a ‘goodness of fit’ parameter.
 This has to be calculated separately.
-For now, the Mean Squared Error and R squared is reported. (χ
+For now, the Mean Squared Error and R squared is reported. (χ^2 (chi-squared) is not suitable for a non-linear model).

-2 is
-not suitable for a non-linear model).

-R

-2

-–
-used in _
+### R^2 – used in *plotFitESF()*

-plotFitESF()_

-Dlib provides a function _r_squared_ that calculates the R

-2,
-given two vectors: the fitvalues and the datavalues.
-R

-2
-is also called the coefficient of determination and ranges from 0 –
-1. 1 being a perfect fit and 0 being a poor fit.
+Dlib provides a function *r_squared* that calculates the R^2, given two vectors: the fitvalues and the datavalues.
+R^2 is also called the coefficient of determination and ranges from 0–1.
+1 being a perfect fit and 0 being a poor fit.

 ## Calculation of MTF, NPS, DQE:

 ### Overview DQE calculation:

-**DQE (n) = NEQ(n) /
+**DQE (n) = NEQ(n) / SNR**^2_ideal
-SNR**

-**2**

-**ideal**

 For the DQE we need :